JrVerbiest/jrverbiest.github.io/README.md

     Using SageMaker, deploy a PyTorch sentiment analysis model, which is trained to recognize the sentiment of movie reviews (positive or negative).

-    - Project: work in progress (deadline 31 October 2019)
+    - Project: work in progress

   - Project 2: Machine Learning Case Studies.
 Plagiarism Detector.

     Engineer features that can help identify cases of plagiarism in text and deploy a trained plagiarism detection model using Amazon SageMaker.

-    - Project: work in progress  (deadline 31 October 2019)
+    - Project: work in progress

   - Project 3: Machine Learning Capstone